Automatically track search engine rankings with Rank Tracker

 Making sure the right pages are ranking for the right keywords is an indispensable part of rank tracking, and (lucky you!)
 Rank Tracker offers a simple way to do that.

-Tips: See if any of your pages rank for your keywords already.
+Tip: See if any of your pages rank for your keywords already.
 If one of your site's pages ranks for a given keyword already, it may be a good idea to work on that page's content instead of trying to get a brand new page to rank.
 After you run a ranking check in Rank Tracker, see if any of your pages are ranking already for some terms — and keep on optimizing those to take them to the top.

-Step 4: Set up Universal Search results' tracking
+Step 4: Set up SERP history tracking

 Step 5: Add competitors' sites